rvagg/js-bitcoin-block/README.md

 algorithm whereby a level with an odd number of nodes has the last node duplicated.

-This generator function will `yield` `{ hash, data }` elements for each node of the merkle tree where `data` is a two-element array containing hash `Buffer`s of the previous level and `hash` is a `Buffer` containing the hash of those concatenated hashes.
+This generator function will `yield` `{ hash, data }` elements for each node of the merkle tree where `data` is a two-element array containing hash `Uint8Array`s of the previous level and `hash` is a `Uint8Array` containing the hash of those concatenated hashes.

 It is possible for a result to _not_ contain a `data` element if the input hashes array contains only one element, in this case, that single element will be the merkle root and